General Program Questions

 Do you offer part-time enrollment?

-Stonewall Forest Academy is built around the idea that deep relationships and meaningful learning happen through consistent community.
-Our families meet three days a week, which allows time for connection, rhythm, and support—without overwhelming schedules.
+Our approach is built on the belief that deep relationships and meaningful learning happen through consistent community.
+Meeting multiple days each week allows children to:

 Can I visit before enrolling?